Lilithbtw/MTG-Flask/README.md

 # Flask MTG Card finder
-This website allows you to browse all MTG Cards available on the MTG API https://api.magicthegathering.io/v1/cards this project is a rewrite of my school project that was written in PHP it's now being rewritten to python
+This website allows you to browse all MTG Cards available on the MTG API https://api.scryfall.com/cards/ this project is a rewrite of my school project that was written in PHP it's now being rewritten to python, previously the API was the https://api.magicthegathering.io/

 ## Future Features
 - Simple Web-UI